Miners and banks push Britain's FTSE towards record highs

 LONDON, April 24 (Reuters) - Britain’s top share index edged close to a record peak on Friday, with heavyweight HSBC gaining after saying it was considering moving its headquarters and miners tracking a strong rally in industrial metals prices.

-Aluminium, nickel and zinc also gained 1.0 to 2.5 percent, helping shares in BHP Billiton , Anglo American and Glencore to rise 1.9 to 2.6 percent.

-HSBC was up 2.9 percent after saying its board had asked management to look at the best place to be based in light of new UK regulations, citing in particular the requirement to ringfence retail operations.
+HSBC was up 3 percent after saying its board had asked management to look at where is the best place to be based in light of new UK regulations, citing in particular the requirement to ringfence retail operations.

 “Any such move could lessen their (HSBC‘s) burden in terms of levies and additional taxes that have been applied to the UK banks,” said Keith Bowman, equity analyst at Hargreaves Lansdown.